CESNET/Nemea/README.md

 ./logger-repeater.sh generate
 ```

-It should print exactly the same output as generated CSV tmp input (header with 3 records).
+It should print exactly the same output as generated CSV tmp input (header and 3 records).
 In [use-cases](https://github.com/CESNET/Nemea/tree/master/use-cases) there are more examples with basic modules.
 `logreplay` is one of possible ways of getting data into the NEMEA system.
-[Here]() is the list of all possible ways.
+Here(TODO) is the list of all possible ways.

 ## Create your own module in C step by step